 An annual cash bonus may be awarded to executive officers upon the attainment of pre-set periodic objectives and individual targets.
 The annual cash bonus that may be granted to our executive officers other than our Chief Executive Officer will be based on performance objectives and a discretionary evaluation of the executive officer's overall performance by our Chief Executive Officer and subject to minimum thresholds.
-The annual cash bonus that may be granted to executive officers other than our Chief Executive Officer was discretionary evaluation.
+The annual cash bonus that may be granted to executive officers other than our Chief Executive Officer may alternatively be based entirely on a discretionary evaluation.
 Furthermore, our Chief Executive Officer will be entitled to approve performance objectives for executive officers who report to him.

 The measurable performance objectives of our Chief Executive Officer will be determined annually by our compensation committee and board of directors.
-A nonmaterial portion of the Chief Executive Officer's annual cash bonus, as provided for in our compensation policy, may be based on a discretionary evaluation of the Chief Executive Officer's overall performance by the compensation committee and the board of directors.
+A non-material portion of the Chief Executive Officer's annual cash bonus, as provided for in our compensation policy, may be based on a discretionary evaluation of the Chief Executive Officer's overall performance by the compensation committee and the board of directors.